learn-with-me/Development-Setup-Handbook/_Introduction/terminal-cheatsheet.md

     command -v ls        // Returns the location of the binary installed.
 Seems same as `which` command hostname

+    # Find and kill a process
+    $ sudo lsof -i :8080 | grep LISTEN        # Find out what program listens on port 8080
+    $ ps -ef 42975                            # Name of process does not tell enough.
+Now find by port number for details.
+    $ kill -9 <PID>                           # Either kill the process by PID directly after step 1 or come through step 2

     tee    - utility copies standard input to standard output, making a copy in zero or more files.
 Output is unbuffered.

     dash               // built-in command interpreter